 the contribution of the wall is

 the contribution outside the bubble is

 and the value of $R$ is given by the one which minimizes the on-shell action $B$:

-One can thus see that as long as $S_w(a) > 0$, we can choose $\epsilon$ sufficiently small in order to justify the thin-wall approximation, such as $R \gg 1/\mu, \ \ell$, which justified a posteriori all the previous approximations.
+One can thus see that as long as $S_w(a) > 0$, we can choose $\epsilon$ sufficiently small in order to justify the thin-wall approximation, such that $R \gg 1/\mu, \ \ell$, which justified a posteriori all the previous approximations.
 In this case, one obtains

-which has the same qualitative form in both the local and non-local cases.
+which has the same qualitative form in both the local and nonlocal cases.
 In what follows, one thus needs to determine the quantity $S_w(\omega)$.
-In order to compare the on-shell action near the bubble wall $S_w$ for the non-local versus local field theory, it is useful to introduce a function
+In order to compare the on-shell action near the bubble wall $S_w$ for the nonlocal versus local field theory, it is useful to introduce a function